 One of our favourite family traditions, as we prepare for Christmas, is our Advent Box.
-It's not packed with loads of Christmas decorations, tinsel & sparkles, but instead it's filled with a variety of items for us to explore the Christmas Story throughout December.
+It's not packed with loads of Christmas decorations, but instead, it's filled with a variety of items for us to explore the Christmas Story together throughout December.

 For us, the countdown to Christmas means we're able to focus more on the real reason for the season, & exploring the items in our Advent Box really helps to do this.

 A few years ago Minnie decorated a cardboard box which was ideal to hold all our chosen items.
 We filled it with our Advent decorations, Nativity figures & crib scene, & packed it away ready for the beginning of December.

 It's always a surprise when it appears on the 1st day of Advent ready to be explored, & although most of the items remain the same, Minnie is always excited to rediscover each of the treasures, along with a couple of new items each year.

 Inside our Family Advent Box we have the following:

 :: A star - to remind us of the journey of the three wise men, the shepherds & of course Mary & Joseph

 :: Nativity figures - to decorate our Nativity Tree

 :: Wooden crib set & figures - to interact & play with the Nativity characters & explore the Nativity story.